 Put motion detection on a schedule: While at home you might not need motion detection, but might prefer it when you're out at work.
-In the same area of the app as above you can define times and days to have motion detection turned on.
+Head into the advaced settings in motion detection and you can define times and days to have motion detection turned on.

 Snooze your motion alerts: If you have a lot of people coming and going - perhaps you're loading the car or have the door open for a party - then you can snooze the motion alerts through the app.
 Head into the settings, find your devices and hit snooze the appropriate length of time.
 You'll also get this option through notifications on Android devices.

 Ring Video Doorbell battery tips and tricks

 With the Video Doorbell and the Video Doorbell 2/3/4 there's an internal battery whereas the Ring Video Doorbell Pro is wired.
 On the Ring Video Doorbell 2/3/4, this battery is removable, making for easy battery management.